jeremydhoffman/personalsite/content/authors/admin/_index.md

 ---
-bio: Jeremy is currently an MPP candidate and a graduate research assistant at the Penn State School of Public Policy.
+bio: Jeremy is currently an MPP candidate and graduate research assistant at the Penn State School of Public Policy.
 He is also an English-qualified attorney, and previously practiced as an intellectual property lawyer in the UK.
-His research interests include pharmaceutical regulation and policy, healthcare politics, and health economics.
+His research interests include pharmaceutical regulation and policy, healthcare politics, health economics, and the social determinants of health.
 education:
   courses:
   - course: Master of Public Policy (MPP)